freenet/freenet-core/README.md

 #### Cryptocurrency

 In addition to integrating with legacy blockchains via arbiters, we plan to build a native Locutus cryptocurrency.
-It will avoid high transaction costs because transactions won't need to be broadcast through the network, rather arbiters will be used to prevent [double spending](https://en.wikipedia.org/wiki/Double-spending).
+It will avoid high transaction costs because transactions won't need to be broadcast through the network thanks to Locutus' small-world network.
+Arbiters will be used to prevent [double spending](https://en.wikipedia.org/wiki/Double-spending).

 ### Status